Will Cassie’s Lawsuit Against Diddy Signal Hip-Hop’s Long Overdue #MeToo Reckoning?

 AdvertisementADVERTISEMENT

 Stuck in a cycle of alleged abuse and captivity, Ventura says she saw no opportunity to come forward about her experience back then.
-Even years after escaping Combs’ hold following their 2018 breakup, he seemingly taunted Ventura’s alleged trauma when he thanked her for holding him down “in the dark times” during his Lifetime Achievement Award acceptance speech at the 2022 BET Awards.
-But thanks to Ventura’s case being brought under the Adult Survivors Act — a New York law that allows victims of sexual abuse over the age of 18 a one-year opportunity to file civil lawsuits regardless of how long ago an incident took place and after the statutes of limitations have run out — she’s finally found the courage to speak out against one of the most powerful men in hip-hop and the music industry.
+But thanks to Ventura’s case being brought under the Adult Survivors Act — a New York law that allows alleged victims of sexual abuse over the age of 18 a one-year opportunity to file civil lawsuits regardless of how long ago an incident took place and after the statutes of limitations have run out — she’s finally found the courage to make public allegations against one of the most powerful men in hip-hop and the music industry.

-“After years in silence and darkness, I am finally ready to tell my story,” Ventura said in a statement to the Times, “and to speak up on behalf of myself and for the benefit of other women who face violence and abuse in their relationships.”
+“After years in silence and darkness, I am finally ready to tell my story,” Ventura said in a statement to the Times, “and to speak up on behalf of myself and for the benefit of other women.”

 AdvertisementADVERTISEMENT